 American Express Business Gold Card

-The American Express® Gold Card offers 60,000 Membership Rewards® points after you spend $4,000 on eligible purchases with your new Card within the first 6 months.
+The American Express® Gold Card offers 60,000 Membership Rewards® points after you spend $6,000 on eligible purchases with your new Card within the first 6 months.
+Terms apply.

 • 4X Membership Rewards points at U.S. supermarkets (on up to $25,000 per calendar year in purchases, then 1X).

-The The Business Platinum Card® from American Express has a welcome offer where you can earn 85,000 Membership Rewards® points after you spend $15,000 on eligible purchases with the Business Platinum Card plus earn 5x points on eligible purchases in 5 select business categories, up to 80,000 bonus points per category, all within the first 3 months of Card Membership.
-Terms Apply.
+The Business Platinum Card® from American Express has a welcome offer of 120,000 Membership Rewards points after you spend $15,000 on eligible purchases with your Card within the first 3 months of Card Membership.

-This card does carry a $295 annual fee, but no foreign transaction fees.
-(See Rates & Fees) *Terms Apply.
+This card does carry a $375 annual fee, but no foreign transaction fees.
+(See Rates & Fees)

 Redeeming Asia Miles